 Howrah Bridge serves as Kolkata’s entrance.
 You need to cross this bridge if you want to enter Kolkata from Howrah station.

-During the evening, people can enjoy the stunning views of the illuminated Howrah Bridge and the sparkling River Ganges.
+During the evening, you can enjoy the stunning views of the illuminated Howrah Bridge and the sparkling River Ganges.

 7. Belur Math